hoavu-cs/ProofBFS/README.md

 Notes:

 - The original input JSON is never modified.
-- To continue from previous progress, run again using the same input JSON — derived facts are loaded from `{stem}_statements.json`.
+- To continue from previous progress, run again using the newly generated JSON.
+This new JSON contains all original and derived facts.

 ## Generate filtered LaTeX proof